Fawzi Husseini

 Fawzi Darwish al-Husseini (died 1946) was a Palestinian Arab political figure notable for leadership of the New Palestine Society (Filastin al-Jadida) and his interest in the political program of binationalism in Palestine during the Mandate period.

 Biography

-He was a distant relative of Amin al-Husseini.
+Fawzi was a member of the prominent al-Husayni family.
+He was the cousin of Mufti Jamal al-Husseini and was a distant relative of Amin al-Husseini.
 According to the scholar Noam Chomsky, he participated in the 1929 riots and was imprisoned during the 1936–1939 revolt.

 In his later years, al-Husseini became an active supporter of binationalism alongside such figures as Hayim Margolis-Kalwariski.
 Along with five other Palestinian leaders, he signed a formal agreement with Zionist organizations under the auspices of the League for Jewish-Arab Rapprochement and Co-Operation on November 11, 1946.
 Beforehand, he had given a public address in Haifa calling for a "bi-national independent Palestine" under the auspices of the United Nations.

 Al-Husseini was assassinated in November 1946 for alleged treachery to the Palestinian Arab national cause, after signing the aforementioned agreement.
+He was killed by men sent by the Mufti Jamal, who later said "My cousin stumbled and received his proper punishment."
+He was 48 years old when he was killed.